aws-powertools/powertools-lambda-python/docs/utilities/kafka.md

 ### Using an offline Avro schema with a schema-registry wire-format prefix

-When your Kafka producer serializes messages with a schema-registry-aware Avro serializer (e.g. Confluent's `KafkaAvroSerializer` or the AWS Glue Avro serializer), each payload carries a short wire-format prefix in front of the Avro body:
+When Confluent serializes messages with its schema-registry-aware Avro serializer (i.e. `KafkaAvroSerializer`), each payload carries a short wire-format prefix in front of the Avro body.

-* **Confluent**: `1-byte magic byte (0x00) + 4-byte big-endian schema ID` — 5 bytes total.
+Said prefix is 5 bytes long, consisting of 1B magic byte (0x00) and 4B big-endian schema ID.
-* **AWS Glue**: `1-byte header version + 1-byte compression + 16-byte UUID schema-version ID` — 18 bytes total.

-When you enable the ESM Schema Registry integration, Lambda strips those bytes for you and populates `value_schema_metadata.schemaId`.
-But when you rely on an **offline Avro schema** (checked into your Lambda) and do **not** use the ESM Schema Registry integration, those prefix bytes reach your function and would otherwise corrupt Avro deserialization.
+When the ESM Schema Registry integration is enabled, Lambda strips those bytes automatically and populates `value_schema_metadata.schemaId`.
+But when an **offline Avro schema** is used (checked into your Lambda) and do **not** use the ESM Schema Registry integration, those prefix bytes reach the function and would otherwise corrupt Avro deserialization.

-Use `value_schema_id_prefix_length` (and/or `key_schema_id_prefix_length`) on `SchemaConfig` to tell Powertools how many leading bytes to skip after base64 decoding, before running the Avro decoder.
+By setting the `value_schema_id_wire_format` argument on `SchemaConfig` to `"CONFLUENT"`, Powertools with strip the leading 5 bytes of the payload before running the Avro decoder.

 ???+ info "When do I need this?"
-    Only when you are supplying the Avro schema yourself **and** the producer prepended a schema-registry wire-format wrapper.
-If the ESM Schema Registry integration is on, leave these parameters at their default (`0`).
+    Only when you are supplying the Avro schema yourself **and** the producer is Confluent.
+If the ESM Schema Registry integration is on, leave this parameter at its default (`None`).

-=== "Offline Avro schema with a Confluent-style prefix"
+=== "Offline Avro schema with a Confluent prefix"

     ```python hl_lines="10"
     from aws_lambda_powertools.utilities.kafka import SchemaConfig, kafka_consumer